AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/MainPage.md

 Additional options for the generation of MaterialX Python include the following:

 - `MATERIALX_PYTHON_OCIO_DIR`: Path to a folder containing the default OCIO configuration to be packaged with MaterialX Python.
 The recommended OpenColorIO configuration for MaterialX is [ACES 1.0.3](https://github.com/imageworks/OpenColorIO-Configs/tree/master/aces_1.0.3).
-- `MATERIALX_PYTHON_PYBIND11_DIR`: Path to a folder containing the PyBind11 source.
-Defaults to the included PyBind11 source, which has been extended to support Python 2.6.
+- `MATERIALX_PYTHON_PYBIND11_DIR`: Path to a folder containing the PyBind11 source to be used in building MaterialX Python.
+Defaults to the included PyBind11 source.

 ### Building The MaterialX Viewer